galenmckinley/galenmckinley.github.io/group.md

 ![Photo of Galen McKinley]({{site.baseurl}}/assets/img/headshot_GAMsmall.jpg)

 Dr. Galen McKinley is Professor of Earth and Environmental Sciences at Columbia University and Lamont Doherty Earth Observatory.
 She is an ocean, carbon cycle and climate scientist.
-Her work primarily addresses the present-day and future mechanisms of carbon cycle, biogeochemical, and physical variability and change in the global ocean, the North Atlantic, and the Great Lakes.
+Her work addresses the present-day and future mechanisms of carbon cycle, biogeochemical, and physical variability and change in the global ocean, the North Atlantic, and the Great Lakes.

 Prior to Columbia, Galen was Professor of Atmospheric and Oceanic Sciences at University of Wisconsin - Madison (2004-2017).
 She received her PhD in Climate Physics and Chemistry from MIT in 2002, and her BS in Civil Engineering from Rice University in 1995.
 Her postdoctoral work was at Princeton University and the Instituto Nacional de Ecologia in Mexico.
 You can see her full CV [here]({{site.baseurl}}/assets/doc/McKinley-CV-March2020.pdf).